igniterspace/makerspaces/README.md

 1. Create a local database

-    * Ensure the mysql username and password are correct in your code
+    * Ensure the mysql username and password are correct in ./server-config.js

+        ./server-config.js
+                ...
                 HOST: '127.0.0.1', //local development setting
                 DATABASE: 'makerspaces',
                 MYSQL_USER: 'root',
                 MYSQL_PASSWORD: '< your local user password >',
+                ...

     * Run the scripts to create and insert sample data